-NOTE: The system will not react to preceding vehicles.
+NOTE: Normal (fixed speed) cruise control will not react to preceding vehicles.
 Always be aware of the mode selected.

 You can change the mode by using the Cruise Control buttons.
 The two control modes function differently.
 Always confirm which mode is selected.